syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts/Chart-Legend.md

 documentation: UG
 ---

-# Legend
+# Chart Legend

 Legends are visual pictorial hints that provide a viewer information that helps them understand an chart.
-Using Syncfusion [.NET Core PowerPoint (Presentation)](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) library, you can customize the **legend** in the chart.
+Using Presentation, you can **customize the legend in the chart**.

 ## Set the Position of Legend